sebastianserrano23/sebastianserrano23/README.md

 About me:

-- :student: Junior Computer Science Major 💻 @ California State University 🏫📚
+- :student: BS in CS 💻 @ California State University 🏫📚
-- Incoming Data Engineer @ Meta in Menlo Park 💻🌳
+- Data Engineer @ Meta in Menlo Park 💻🌳